 What To Expect From Your Baby

-These three months were the most enjoyable for me!
+These three months were the most enjoyable for me out of my baby’s first year!
 There are a ton of messes to clean up but lots of fun to be had while making those messes!

 Your baby will be able to do more and play harder than ever before!
 Artie spent his time practicing his new moves and exploring his favorite toys.
 During these months he loved playing with cars, balls, and blocks!